We all have a limit to our capacity. For some entrepreneurs and small business owners, that’s a tough pill to swallow.

 John decided to take the leap and make a hire, and told me, “It was the single most liberating experience of my life.”

 After some training, his assistant started picking up work John used to do.
-Freeing up more of his time to focus on sales and growing his business.
+This freed up more of his time to focus on sales and growing his business.
 “After a couple of months of having him work for me I realized, there’s two of me now,” John added.

 Nate was running an Amazon dropshipping business out of his college dorm back in 2008 when he made his first hire.
 His first hire was a guy from one of his classes who responded to a job posting he put on Facebook.